 Basically, the term can be derogatory – if meant that way!
 If you are a Florida cracker, you are more than likely very proud of being a cracker!

-In all cases, Florida cracker food was based on simplicity and accessibility.
-Even the cowboys came upon the occasional possum, snake or armadillo that became dinner.
+In all cases, Florida cracker food was based on simplistic cooking and accessibility.
+Even the cowboys came upon the occasional possum, snake or armadillo that became dinner!